timofonic-git/github-backup/README.md

 information from GitHub.
 In particular, social network stuff, like users who are following you, is not backed up.

-github-backup does not log into git, so it cannot backup private repositories.
+github-backup does not log into GitHub, so it cannot backup private repositories.

 github-backup will find and backup forks of a repository, and all forks